 When it comes to Lionel Messi, the extraordinary is ordinary.
-It’s why we won’t truly appreciate moments like his assist for Barcelona against Eibar until he’s not around to produce them any more.
+It’s why we won’t truly appreciate moments like his assist against Eibar until he’s not around to produce them any more.

 Pointing out in 2018 that Lionel Messi is pretty good at football is hardly a groundbreaking revelation.